EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 #### 2. Setup PG4K-PGD

-Once the above deployments are ready, you can deploy the PG4K-PGD helm chart. taking care to set `cert-manager.enabled` to false if cert-manager is installed separately.
+Once the above deployments are ready, you can deploy the PG4K-PGD helm chart taking care to set `cert-manager.enabled` to false if cert-manager is installed separately.

-**Note:** in the following example, the flags setting the credentials were elided to put the focus on the `enabled=false` condition.
+**Note:** In the following example, the flags setting the credentials were elided to put the focus on the `enabled=false` condition.
 The flags may still be necessary, unless the credentials are provided in the `values.yaml` file.